vmware-archive/salt-fuse/README.rst

 http://saltstack.com/

-The fusepy project (available via pip) must also be installed.
+The fusepy project (available via pip) must also be installed on the system that creates the Fuse mount.

 https://github.com/terencehonles/fusepy